platipodium/vinos/doc/odd/paper.md

 <!-- @todo  Add fish descriptions -->

-The model is designed to accomodate further species relevant to the small-scale fishery such as whiting (*Merlangius merlangus*), sprat (*Sprattus sprattus*), or Norwegian lobster (*Nephrops norvegicus*).
+The model is designed to accommodate further species relevant to the small-scale fishery such as whiting (*Merlangius merlangus*), sprat (*Sprattus sprattus*), or Norwegian lobster (*Nephrops norvegicus*).

 Boats and preys are connected via the **gears** agent:  The gear prescribes the geometric area that can be fished, the speed at which fishing can occur, and the prey that is caught.
 A gear can be installed, or changed, on a boat, subject to economic (investment cost) and physical (weight, size) constraints.
 The gear also determines the impact of the fishing activity on the environment, i.e. how much prey is removed and how much of the sea floor is swept.